takuomatsubara/WGBoost/README.md

 ## Example Usage

-The following is an example usage of our default algorithm SKA-WGBoost (shortly SWGBoost for the class name).
+The following is an example usage of our default WGBoost algorithm (SWGBoost for the class name).
 We place the 'src/swgboost.py' file in the same directory as the example code or add a path to the file.

 ```python